Bonus: Invoice process optimizer blueprint

 So far, we have talked about a 3-way matching process.

-That is where you need to set up an additional invoice approval process so that the system knows how you route these exceptions.
+That is where you need to set up an additional invoice approval process so the system knows how to route these exceptions.

 For non-PO invoices, we recommend that the invoice follow an approval process similar to the purchase order approval process.